-- 1. responds to site characteristics, context, setting and surrounding streetscape, public realm, heritage places, buildings, and movement networks - 2. provides buildings of outstanding architectural merit that contribute positively to the unique urban character of the PDA and provide for fine grain interfaces between public and private realms - 3. is of a scale and design that: - a. creates an inviting streetscape where building and public realm streetscape interfaces integrate cohesively - b. does not result in undue adverse amenity impacts to surrounding properties or prejudice their development opportunities - c. minimises impacts to established residential amenity (e.g. solar access, privacy and noise) through the application of mitigation measures, such as: - i. siting buildings to avoid the overlooking of dwellings - ii. applying building setbacks, landscaping and/or screening to preserve the privacy of adjoining and/or surrounding dwellings - iii. acoustic attenuation and/or the careful siting of servicing areas to limit noise, and - iv. transitions in building height (e.g. stepping built form down to less intensive development). - 4. does not exceed the maximum Reduced Level (RL) specified on Map 6 - 5. ensures ground level treatments are designed to: - a. enhance pedestrian activity and interaction with ground level public realm and street environments - b. address and activate the street and any adjacent public realm with a high level of permeability - c. incorporate operable openings, particularly where adjacent to an identified primary pedestrian connection - d. provide landscaping, street trees, shade, and shelter (including awnings and shade structures) along all street frontages - e. present an attractive and pedestrian friendly streetscape and high-quality street edge, and - f. create a smooth transition, blurring indoors and outdoors. - 6. provides buildings that: - a. create a human-scaled environment at street level - b. contribute to the vibrancy of the street or public realm - c.
-Incorporate building floor plates that: - i. accommodate scale, functional and operational requirements and are fit-for-purpose - ii. manage visual and amenity impacts through building separation and setbacks, and - iii. ensures the design allows daylight deep into the floor plan to achieve effective access to natural light. - 7. where adjacent to the Boggo Road Gaol, provides: - a. a minimum setback of 4m from the Gaol's eastern perimeter wall - b. wide thoroughfares, that are a minimum with of 6m and enhanced with sub-tropical landscaping, and - c. a design response to celebrate the Gaol's cultural heritage values, including the views to its red brick perimeter wall from Annerley Road, and positively contribute to its adaptive re-use.
+- 1. responds to site characteristics, context, setting and surrounding streetscape, public realm, heritage places, buildings, and movement networks - 2. provides buildings of outstanding architectural merit62 that contribute positively to the unique urban character of the PDA and provide for fine grain interfaces between public and private realms - 3. is of a scale and design that: - a. creates an inviting streetscape where building and public realm streetscape interfaces integrate cohesively - b. does not result in undue adverse amenity impacts to surrounding properties or prejudice their development opportunities - c. minimises impacts to established residential amenity (e.g. solar access, privacy and noise) through the application of mitigation measures, such as: - i. siting buildings to avoid the overlooking of dwellings - ii. applying building setbacks, landscaping and/or screening to preserve the privacy of adjoining and/or surrounding dwellings - iii. acoustic attenuation and/or the careful siting of servicing areas to limit noise, and - iv. transitions in building height (e.g. stepping built form down to less intensive development). - 4. does not exceed the maximum Reduced Level (RL) specified on Map 6 - 5. ensures ground level treatments are designed to: - a. enhance pedestrian activity and interaction with ground level public realm and street environments - b. address and activate the street and any adjacent public realm with a high level of permeability - c. incorporate operable openings, particularly where adjacent to an identified primary pedestrian connection - d. provide landscaping, street trees, shade, and shelter (including awnings and shade structures) along all street frontages - e. present an attractive and pedestrian friendly streetscape and high-quality street edge, and - f. create a smooth transition, blurring indoors and outdoors. - 6. provides buildings that: - a. create a human-scaled environment at street level - b. contribute to the vibrancy of the street or public realm - c.
+Incorporate building floor plates that: - i. accommodate scale, functional and operational requirements and are fit-for-purpose - ii. manage visual and amenity impacts through building separation and setbacks, and - iii. ensures the design allows daylight deep into the floor plan to achieve effective access to natural light. - 7. where adjacent to the Boggo Road Gaol, provides a design response to: - a. to celebrate the Gaol's cultural heritage values, including the views to its red brick perimeter wall from Annerley Road, and - b. positively contribute to its adaptive re-use.

-For guidance, refer to section 4.2.4 of the Implementation strategy.
+62 For guidance, refer to section 4.2.4 of the Implementation strategy.
 The MEDQ, or its delegate, may utilise an urban design review panel and/or a DNA digital model to ensure high-quality urban design and promotion of design excellence.

-For guidance, refer to Schedule 6: Guideline for Preparing an Urban Context Report.
+60 For guidance, refer to Schedule 6: Guideline for Preparing an Urban Context Report.
 The preparation of an Urban Context Report will assist in demonstrating outcomes are achieved.

-Future development over the Boggo Road CRR station box is subject to structural loading requirements.
-It is recommended applicants engage directly with the CRRDA on this matter.
+61 Future development over the Boggo Road CRR station box is subject to structural loading and basement design requirements.
+It is recommended applicants engage with the MEDQ, or its delegate, about these matters prior to lodgement of a PDA development application.